Life insurance for people with HIV: What you need to know

 • Slow turnaround time

-Mutual of Omaha offers final expense insurance products, including guaranteed issue whole life insurance, that offer lower rates than other insurers.
-You can apply for up to $25,000 in whole life coverage without a medical exam.
+Mutual of Omaha offers final expense insurance options, including guaranteed issue life insurance, at lower rates than other insurers.
+You can apply for up to $25,000 in coverage without a medical exam.
 Similar to other guaranteed issue policy options, this policy is available to people age 45 and over.

 How to apply for life insurance if you’ve been diagnosed with HIV